OliveIsAWord/olea/docs/language_reference.md

 ### Strings

-TODO: Not yet implemented.

 ```rs
 "<character>..."
 ```

-A pointer to static memory containing the character data of the string.
+A `u8` pointer to static memory containing the null-terminated, UTF-8 encoded character data of the string.
 Supports certain escape characters.
-A string can only span one line. only span one line.
+A string can only span one line.

 ### Variables